LivXue/VCIN/README.md

 and set `$MODE` to `eval` or `submission` accordingly.

 ### Reference
-If you find our paper or code helpful, please cite it as below.
+If you find our papers or code helpful, please cite it as below.
 Thanks!
 ```
 @inproceedings{xue2023variational,
   title={Variational Causal Inference Network for Explanatory Visual Question Answering},